Case Studies

 This course covers fundamental concepts of deep learning and neural networks, the design of neural network architectures, optimisation methods for training neural networks, and neural network design for particular applications, such as image recognition, sequence modelling, natural language processing and generative models.

 In Deep Learning, we envisage the generation of standard code snippets for different machine learning models, as well as the explanation of concepts and associated code.
-AI tools for image and video creation can be also explored.
-The overall idea is to assess whether generative AI tools can help in teaching and learning about AI, more precisely deep learning.
+AI tools for image and video creation can also be explored.
+The overall idea is to assess whether generative AI tools can help teach and learn about AI, more precisely deep learning.